free things to do in New York City

 Talk | Iraqi-born artist Wafaa Bilal discusses his work

-Iraqi-born artist Wafaa Bilal is known for his on-line performance works intended to provoke dialogue about international politics.
-For his current project, 3rdi, Bilal had a camera surgically implanted on the back of his head that transmitted images to the Web 24 hours a day, a statement on surveillance, the mundane, and the things we leave behind.
+Iraqi-born artist Wafaa Bilal is known for his on-line performance works intended to provoke dialogue more about international politics.
+For his current project, 3rdi, Bilal had a camera surgically implanted on the back of his head that transmitted images to the Web 24 hours a day, a statement on surveillance, the mundane, and the things we leave behind. less

 New York City, NY; NYC